Fundamentals of Sound |

 .

-from exposure to music at levels >85 dB (analogous to the sound of heavy city traffic) for prolonged periods of time.
+Music-induced hearing loss (MIHL) is caused by exposure to music at levels >85 dB (analogous to the sound of heavy city traffic) for prolonged periods of time. |

 |